 SUSTAINABILITY AT SUNKI

-In a market full of buzzwords and greenwashing, we’re not here to sell you another linen shirt with promises that it will turn you into some earth warrior.
-Because sustainability is so much more than a tagline—it’s a commitment that should be embedded into the very core of what you do.
+In a market full of buzzwords and greenwashing, we know that one linen shirt isn’t gonna save the world overnight, and we can’t promise it’ll turn you into some earth warrior either.
+To us, sustainability is so much more than a tagline — it’s a commitment that’s embedded into the very core of what we do.

-So here’s our promise to you, and to the planet.
-(Buckle up, it's a long read!) 💚🌏🍃
+Nonetheless, here’s our promise to you, and to the planet (buckle up, it's a long read!). 💚🌏🍃

 Producing linen also requires less water during production, using about 6.4 liters throughout its lifecycle compared to a regular 100% cotton shirt’s consumption of 2,700 liters.

 Packaging is one of the biggest contributors of waste.
-That’s why we made ours with cassava plastic—100% biodegradable and leaves no trace after a few months.
+That’s why we made ours with cassava plastic.
+It’s 100% biodegradable and leaves no trace after a few months.
 We also use seed paper for our tags, which can be planted into your own garden as spinach seeds if you wish.

 Click here for a guide on how to properly dispose of our cassava packaging!